gravitational/workshop/gravity_networking.md

 Even though our router is connected to each network, we still need to configure the servers to use the router to reach the other network.

 We have a few options for the configuration:
-- Each route can be individual configured on each server
+- Each route can be individually configured on each server
 - A single larger route can be used, for all the possible subnets
 - A default gateway can be configured, as a router that knows how to reach any destination the server doesn’t know how to reach.